niall-turbitt/e2e-mlops/README.md

 - `feature-table-creation`
     - Creates new feature table and separate labels Delta table
 - `model-train`
-    - Trains a scikit-learn Random Forest Model
+    - Trains a scikit-learn Random Forest model
 - `model-deployment`
     - Compare the Staging versus Production models in the MLflow Model Registry.
-Transition Staging model to Production if outperforming the current Production model
+Transition the Staging model to Production if outperforming the current Production model
 - `model-inference-batch`
     - Load a model from MLflow Model Registry, load features from Feature Store and score batch